Aeroluna/LunaCoopMod/README.md

 - Buffed Swarm Host by upgrading to Creeper strain.

 Abathur's Swarm Host already got the Deep Tunnel ability, now they poop creep as well.

+- Added Spike Burst ability to Symbiote.
+  - Deals 50 damage to nearby enemies every 10 seconds.
+- Increased Symbiote's Stab cooldown from 1 second to 1.2 seconds.

+Spike Burst is cool and was pretty much already finished but unused (can you tell I've been playing HotS?).
+Stab DPS slightly nerfed to compensate.
+Overall single target DPS is identical.

+- Removed flying helper from Symbiote.
+- Changed Stab to prioritize units and attacking structures.

+QOL.

+- Added P4: Symbiotic Hivemind.
+  - Advantage: Hatcheries, Lairs, and Hives can create a Symbiote on a friendly unit.
+  - Disadvantage: Leviathans and Brutalisks no longer start with a Symbiote.
+Symbiotes now cost resources and supply.

+Ever wonder how cool it would be to slap a Symbiote on Dehaka?
+Should create interesting combinations with your ally.
+Each Symbiote is now very expensive in return.
+Highly effective with commanders who have few but important units such as hero commanders.

 ## Alarak